Description:

 Let’s build and execute the “SubFormDef” example.

-- Create a Form definition called “SubForm1Def.”
+- Create a new Form Definition called “SubForm1Def.”

-- Create a Form definition called “SubFormDef.”
+- Create a new Form definition called “SubFormDef.”

-- Drag a “Label, TextArea, subForm, and Submit” control to the canvas.
+- Drag a “Label, TextArea, subForm, and Submit” control onto the canvas and arrange them as shown below.

 Definition Sample:

-You may download the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download and extract the sample definition(s) from the link provided, then import them (drag-and-drop) into your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

-NOTE: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after import.
+Note: Please verify and complete the import process steps for any missing configurations, such as file path references and database connections.
 Then, save the definition to confirm the changes.